- About this researcher

 Direct costs: $1,000416

-The objective of the grant is to determine the mechanism by which the human glaucoma gene GLIS1 regulates intraocular pressure using a mouse model.
+The objective of the grant is to determine the mechanism by which the human glaucoma gene GLIS1 regulates intraocular pressure using model eyes.

 Professional membership